INFO253-FL2017/assignment-2-eugenelee95/LEARNINGS.md

 vii.
 GET and POST requests

 GET and POST requests are various methods to transfer contents and getting resources and modifying them by making connections between the client and server side.
+Mainly for this assignment I used the POST request to handle the MAILGUN functionality.

 2. How does HTML, CSS, and JavaScript work together in the browser for this assignment?